 Environmental components Anticipated impacts Topography, landforms, geology and soils Required amount of materials will not cause alteration of topography, landforms, geology and soils.
 Erosion hazard is insignificant as trenching and excavation works will be conducted only during construction stage (short-term) and specific to sites along public ROWs.
 Climate Short-term production of dust is the only effect on atmosphere.
 However, impact is short-term, site-specific and within a relatively small area.
 There are well developed methods for mitigation.
-Biodiversity Activities being located in the built-up area of Bandarban Pourashava will not cause direct impact on biodiversity values as identified flora and fauna are those commonly found in built up areas.
+Biodiversity Activities being located in the built-up area of Bandarban pourashava will not cause direct impact on biodiversity values as identified flora and fauna are those commonly found in built up areas.
 The construction activities do not anticipate any cutting of trees.
 Geology and seismology Small excavation will not be large enough to affect Surface water No river, lakes, pond will be affected Groundwater Only surface water will be used for construction Fisheries & aquatic biology No river, lake, or pond will be affected Wildlife and rare or endangered species Project roads are not located in any ecological sensitive area Coastal resources Roads are not in a coastal area Development of agriculture, minerals and tourism None of these developments is near the site Population and communities Construction will not affect population number, location or composition

-- 88. In the roads and drains sector subproject package UGIIP-III-I/RANG/UT+DR/02/2015 (Lot-1) there are minor impacts that result from the planning, design or location, because: - (i) These are roads & drains improvements confined within the new and existing. - (ii) There is no acquisition of land - (iii) Some subproject Guide wall needed - (iv) Some subproject Pala siding needed - (v) There are some ponds beside some roads - (vi) There is no impact on permanent and temporary structures - (vii) Road alignment is neither passing through nor connecting any ecological sensitive area like forests, reserve forest, National Park or wildlife sanctuary. - (viii) Road alignments are not located in any ecological sensitive area so there is no impact on wildlife, or rare and endangered species. - (ix) There is no impact on water body - (x) There is no impact on any water supply source like tube wells/hand pumps, wells, etc. - (xi) There is no impact on any community structure - (xii) There is no impact on irrigation structures - (xiii) There is no impact on religious structures - (xiv) There are no historical/archaeological sites in the alignment - (xv) Most of the schemes of the packages are relatively small and involve straightforward construction and operation, so impacts will be mainly localised and not significant - (xvi) Most of the predicted impacts are associated with the construction process, and are produced because that process is invasive, involving trenching and other excavation.

-C. Anticipated Impacts and Mitigation Measures - Planning and Design Phase

-89. Subproject selection criteria: The project environmental assessment and review framework specifies environmental criteria to avoid or minimize adverse impacts during the identification and finalization of road subproject.
+- 87. In the roads and drains sector subproject package UGIIP-III-I/PNGR/UT/01/2015 there are minor impacts that result from the planning, design or location, because: - (i) These are road improvements confined within the existing road boundary. - (ii) There is no acquisition of land - (iii) There is no tree cut - (iv) Pala siding work of 846 m - (v) Widening of road is not needed - (vi) There is no impact on permanent and temporary structures - (vii) Road alignment is neither passing through nor connecting any ecological sensitive area like forests, reserve forest, National Park or wildlife sanctuary. - (viii) Road alignments are not located in any ecological sensitive area so there is no impact on wildlife, or rare and endangered species. - (ix) There is no impact on water body - (x) There is no impact on any water supply source like tube wells/hand pumps, wells, etc. - (xi) There is no impact on any community structure - (xii) There is no impact on irrigation structures - (xiii) There is no impact on religious structures - (xiv) There are no historical/archaeological sites in the alignment - (xv) Most of the schemes of the packages are relatively small and involve straightforward construction and operation, so impacts will be mainly localised and not significant - (xvi) Most of the predicted impacts are associated with the construction process, and are produced because that process is invasive, involving trenching and other excavation.
+However the routine nature of the impacts means that most can be easily mitigated - (xvii) Infrastructure will be installed and constructed in public rights-of-way, easements, Drains and properties held by the Pourashava, hence land acquisition and encroachment on private property will not occur. - C. Anticipated Impacts and Mitigation Measures Planning and Design Phase - 88.
+Subproject selection criteria: The project environmental assessment and review framework specifies environmental criteria to avoid or minimize adverse impacts during the identification and finalization of road subproject.
 Table 7 summarizes criteria and design considerations as per final design.